 The goal of RGZ is to bring people close enough to care.

 Syracuse’s Rosamond Gifford Zoo at Burnet Park is located in the beautiful Burnet Park.
 Its mission is to conserve, exhibit and interpret a living animal collection in order to promote public recreation, understanding of the relationship between animals and people, and action to sustain the environment we share.

 With over 227 species including birds, reptiles, amphibians, invertebrates, primates, fish, small mammals, carnivores, hoofstock and elephants, the zoo is a busy place.
 Each year 330,000 people visit the zoo to see the zoo’s wild animals up close, meet the zoo staff, and attend special events such as Zoo Camp, Penguin Palooza, Elephant Extravaganza and The Great Zoo Boo.
 The RGZ is proud to be one of over 210 AZA (Association of Zoos and Aquariums) accredited zoos and aquariums; first receiving accreditation in 1987.
 It is committed to the highest standards of animal care & welfare and is committed to conservation education.
 With other AZA member institutions, RGZ is actively promoting the survival of endangered species by participating in breeding programs for endangered species (SSPs).

-The Rosamond Gifford Zoo at Burnet Park partners with JCC’s Animal Management Program to offer hands-on experience to the student keepers.
+The Rosamond Gifford Zoo at Burnet Park partners with JCC’s Zoo Technology program to offer hands-on experience to the student keepers.
 During the program, students will rotate through different areas of the zoo to be trained by RGZ’s team of experienced keepers.